Labor Day is coming up. Do you need 3-Day Weekend ideas? Bring your family and visit Ruby’s Inn for a mini vacation.

 Day 2- Explore Bryce Canyon- Saturday

-Visit the Cowboy Buffet and Steak Room for the breakfast buffet or visit the Canyon Diner if you are looking for a quick breakfast option.
+Visit the Cowboy Buffet and Steak Room for the included breakfast buffet.
 Visit the Ruby’s Inn General Store and load up your water and snacks for a full day of hiking!

 Take the Bryce Canyon Shuttle to Sunrise Point.

 - The Queen’s Garden Trail is a 1.8-mile trail that takes hikers along the bottom of the canyon providing up close access to the mysterious hoodoos found at Bryce.
 As the trail winds through the canyon, it meets up with the Navajo Loop.
 If hikers choose to continue on the new trail it will add an extra 1.3 miles to their adventure.
 Both trails are classified as moderate.
 Once the loop has been completed, a short walk along the Rim Trail will take hikers back to their vehicles.

 - The 8-mile Fairyland Loop Trail will take explores through a pink and cream colored wonderland worthy of “Alice.”
 The trail wonders past a forest of hoodoos speckled with the green of juniper trees and the ancient bristle cone pines trees.
 Sights along the trail include hoodoos with such names as the “Chinese Wall” and “Tower Bridge.”
 Once the trail has ended, there is a short walk along the Rim Trail back to the parking lot at the Fairyland Canyon Overview.
 This hike is classified as moderate, and as with all hiking adventures, be sure to bring plenty of water and snacks to keep from becoming dehydrated or too tired to complete the hike.

 For more hiking information AND a printable map Visit our website!